 This project will commission professional historians to provide historical context and insight to contemporary safety challenges, in order to deepen understanding of the issues and provoke creative solutions.
-Working with the materials in the Heritage Education Centre (HEC), historians will produce five “Hindsight reports” within the scope of the Lloyd’s Register Foundation’s key safety challenges.
+Working with the materials in the Heritage Education Centre (HEC), historians will produce three “Hindsight reports” within the scope of the Lloyd’s Register Foundation’s key safety challenges.

 Challenges faced by the industry today may have informative precedents.
 Trained historical analysis of the archive material, backed by wider research and specialised knowledge, can explore, for example, how technological change was successfully incorporated into fleets and infrastructure, and how safety regulation kept pace with change (or did not) and what the lessons are for professionals and policy makers today.
 A network of relevant historians, policy makers and professionals will help us tailor the reports to the requirements of potential stakeholders, ensuring that they combine academic rigour with practical value, and reflect the concerns of the present to inform the future.

 All three reports will be released before May 2023:

 Reducing the dangers of dock work in the UK, 1899-1939: how past approaches could prevent future tragedies